 In 2015, NMFS issued a Biological Opinion (BO) for the ARCF GRR consultation for levee improvements and bank protection along the Sacramento River, levee improvements along Arcade, Magpie, and Dry/Robla Creeks, widening the Sacramento Bypass and Weir, and bank protection along the lower American River.
 The NMFS BO evaluated impacts to Sacramento River winter-run and Central Valley spring-run Chinook salmon, California Central Valley steelhead, and green sturgeon, as well as their critical habitat.
 The BO evaluated potential impacts based on rough estimates and preliminary designs for the proposed project.
-In 2020, a new Biological Assessment (BA), the Reinitiation BA, was prepared to reinitiate consultation with NMFS to provide new information related to site-specific details for the Proposed Action.
-The following impact analysis summarizes Section 6.0 (pages 59-68) of the ARCF NMFS Reinitiation BA, reflecting the impacts of the Proposed Action.
+Consultation with NMFS was reinitiated for the ARCF GRR considering new site-specific details for the Proposed Action and a new BO was issued in May 2021.22 The following impact analysis reflects the impacts of the Proposed Action.

-Of the 8,148 linear feet within the construction footprint for Sites 2-2 (1,259 ft) and 2-3 (6,889 ft), an estimated 5.44 acres of SRA and benthic habitats would be affected by construction activities.
+Of the 3,344 linear feet within the construction footprint for Site 1-1, an estimated 7.03 acres of SRA and benthic habitats would be affected by construction activities.
 This estimate was calculated using the slope area approach.
-The slope area calculation involves measuring the levee slope below the waterline (in this case the OHWM/18,500 cfs line) and the natural benthic substrate out to the limit of effect.
+The slope area calculation involves measuring the levee slope below the waterline (in this case the OHWM/ 18,500 cfs line) and the natural benthic substrate out to the limit of effect.